jonash112/Cobico-Jorda-Repository/README.md

 - Follow the instructions set

 ## Example Output:
+ Enter amount of tasks: 1

- Enter task : Do CS assignment
+ Enter task 1 name: Do CS assignment

  Enter amount of steps: 4